surya101294/Number_Game/README.md

     - Medium Level - ( 7 Points)
     - Hard Level - (10 Points)
 - Note : When the player completes two games, one at the Easy level and the other at the Medium level, their total score will be calculated as the sum of the scores of each game.
 For instance, the player will obtain a score of 12 points if they successfully complete both games, as the Easy level awards 5 points and the Medium level awards 7 points.
-- Use **JSON-Server** to implement this functionality.

----

-### **`Submission`**

-- Please submit deployed link and Github link of the code.
-- Please double-check if deployed version works or not (run the deployed version on your laptop and then submit it)
-- Any issues in the deployed link will be considered null and void.
-- Please verify your submissions are correct.
-- Make sure you follow all instructions carefully.
-- Submit before the deadline.

-### **`Rubrics`**

-- React
-- Drag and Drop
-- Redux
-- UI
-- Code cleanliness and folder structure.